By Dmitry Bobrov, chief executive officer of ZiMAD.

 Updating your meta gameplay will improve your game.
 Players are always looking for new content, new levels, and new events.
 New players stay if they see that the game is diverse and continually offers unique content.

 Everything that can be tested and improved must be improved.
 That’s exactly what makes the game perform well.
 All game mechanics will perform best only after several evolutionary iterations.
 When you are unsure about how players will respond to changes, test these new features on a focus group.

 • Working with your community

 It’s vital to always be in touch with your players and there to address all their questions and concerns in real time.
 Even if the game crashes a caring community manager is always there to help and a player is more likely to stay in the game.
 And their loyalty might rise too.
 And don’t forget about regular activities to engage your community.

 ZiMAD is an international company, developer, and publisher of mobile games.
-The company entered the market in 2009 and has gained an audience of 200M+ users of its products, with titles such as Magic Jigsaw Puzzle, Domino Online and Jigsaw Puzzle Villa.
+The company entered the market in 2009 and has gained an audience of 200M+ users of its products, with titles such as Magic Jigsaw Puzzles, Domino Online and Puzzle Villa.
 While the team is distributed around the globe, ZiMAD holds its headquarters in Florida, US.